haiku/webkit/README.markdown

 The following make targets are available:

-- libwtf.so - The Web Template Library
+- libwtf.so - WebKit Template Framework (a complement of the STL used in WebKit)
-- libjavascriptcore.so -  The JavaScriptCore library
+- libjavascriptcore.so - The JavaScript interpreter
-- jsc	 - The JavaScriptCore executable shell
+- jsc - The JavaScript executable shell
-- libwebcore.so - The WebCore library
+- libwebcore.so - The WebCore library (cross-platform WebKit code)
-- libwebkit.so - The WebKit library
+- libwebkitlegacy.so - The Haiku specific parts of WebKit
 - HaikuLauncher - A simple browsing test app
 - DumpRenderTree - The tree parsing test tool

-Example given, this will build the JavaScriptCore library in debug mode:
+Example given, this will build the JavaScriptCore library:

     $ ninja libjavascriptcore.so